 MSPP Student Ambassador

 Hello!
-My name is Sarah Decker and I am a second year student working toward my Masters in Forensic and Counseling.
-I am from New Jersey and went to undergrad at Rowan University where, I attained my B.A. in Psychology with a specialization in Child and Family Behavioral Services.
+My name is Sarah Decker and I am a proud graduate of MSPP's Masters in Forensic and Counseling Program.
+I have just begun my first year in a Clinical Psychology Doctoral Program at Philadelphia College of Osteopathic Medicine where I am continuing my education further.
+I am originally from New Jersey and went to undergrad at Rowan University where, I attained my B.A. in Psychology with a specialization in Child and Family Behavioral Services.
 Throughout my time at Rowan University, I held three internships with ranging responsibilities.
 I worked with Autistic children assisting with in-home therapy, adolescents in a school setting facilitating individual and group therapy and working at a day program for adults with severe mental illness.
 These opportunities allowed me to gain a better understanding within the field of psychology and reassure me that continuing my education in psychology was the best fit for me.

-My internship this year consists of working in a maximum-security prison doing individual and group therapy with high-risk offenders with severe mental health.
-Being in the forensic track, this is one of my main goals and having the opportunity to gain experience before graduation in a setting I wish to work in, is important to me.
-My future plans are to go on for my Doctorate in Forensic Psychology and to work for the Federal Bureau of Investigation being a forensic psychologist or opening my own practice.
+My internship last year consisted of working in a maximum-security prison doing individual and group therapy with high-risk offenders with severe mental health.
+Being in the forensic track, this was one of my main goals and having the opportunity to gain experience before graduation in a setting I wish to work in, was important to me.
+My future plans are to graduate with my Doctorate and to work for the Federal Bureau of Investigation being a forensic psychologist or working in a psychiatric hospital.

 As for advice for entering the program, go in with an open mind and eagerness to learn.
 These next few years are crucial to your career and you can never learn enough.
 Each professor has a different background and can offer you personal stories that will allow you to develop into an even better counselor.
 Don't be afraid to ask questions and to research issues of interest on your own.
 Faculty and other students are all on your side and willing to assist if you need it.
-Throughout the past year at MSPP I have made life long friendships and references and consider MSPP my second family.
+I feel the program and faculty have fostered my learning and experiential experiences as well as prepared me not only to enter the field as a counselor but also to continue my education at the doctoral level.
+Throughout the past two years at MSPP I have made life long friendships and references and consider MSPP my second family.